philips-labs/terraform-aws-github-runner/README.md

 The Lambda first requests a JIT configuration or registration token from GitHub, which is needed later by the runner to register itself.
 This avoids the case that the EC2 instance, which later in the process will install the agent, needs administration permissions to register the runner.
 Next, the EC2 spot instance is created via the launch template.
 The launch template defines the specifications of the required instance and contains a [`user_data`](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) script.
 This script will install the required software and configure it.
 The registration token for the action runner is stored in the parameter store (SSM), from which the user data script will fetch it and delete it once it has been retrieved.
 Once the user data script is finished, the action runner should be online, and the workflow will start in seconds.

-Scaling down the runners is at the moment brute-forced, every configurable amount of minutes a lambda will check every runner (instance) if it is busy.
+Scaling down the runners currently uses a brute-force approach: at a configurable interval, lambda will check every runner (instance) to see if it is busy.
 In case the runner is not busy it will be removed from GitHub and the instance terminated in AWS.
-At the moment there seems to be no other option to scale down more smoothly.
+At the moment, there seems to be no other option to scale down more smoothly.

 Downloading the GitHub Action Runner distribution can occasionally be slow (more than 10 minutes).
 Therefore a lambda is introduced that synchronizes the action runner binary from GitHub to an S3 bucket.
 The EC2 instance will fetch the distribution from the S3 bucket instead of the internet.